 Certificates of authenticity

-On this page, I'll try to explain what I think about certificates of authenticity.
+On this page, I'll try to explain what I think about "Certificates of authenticity" versus a "Certification of opinion".

-I offer certificates of authenticity for sale as well as paid opinions for several reasons; certainly for the above noted reason but also for others.
-It took me a quarter of a century to learn what I have learned about German helmets.
+I offer certificates of my opinion for sale as well as paid opinions for several reasons; It took me 35 years to learn what I have learned about German helmets.
 Travel, expenses and handling thousands of examples.
 I have paid my dues several times over.
 Then I get e-mails from people who want me to tell them if their helmet is real so that they can sell it on Ebay.
 Or will ask me to estimate it's value so they can sell it at a show or on the net.
 I feel that this service is worth something.
 For the person who does not agree and believes that opinions should be given at no charge; please let me know and I will forward you 40-50 E-mailed requests per week and you can answer them all for free as well as attaching your name and reputation to each and every response.

 I try to speak plainly.
 Both in person and through e-mails.
 So the plain message here is this: If you are looking for an opinion or a certification, what you receive from me is going to be accurate to the best of my ability.
 If it is not a service that you feel you need or is just not your "cup of tea"; I am not going to try to push it on you.
 This is a service which has in years past been requested of me far more often than it has been offered by me.